Redshift evolution of the X-ray and UV luminosity relation of quasars: calibrated results from SNe Ia: Abstract

 \section{Abstract}

 Quasars could serve as standard candles if the relation between their ultraviolet and X-ray luminosities can be accurately calibrated.
 Previously, we developed a model-independent method to calibrate quasar standard candles using the distances-redshift relation reconstructed from Type Ia supernova at $z<2$ using Gaussian process regression.
 Interestingly, we found that the calibrated quasar standard candle dataset preferred a deviation from $\LCDM$ at redshifts above $z>2$.
-One interpretation of these findings is that the calibration parameters of the quasar UV-X-ray luminosity relationship evolves with redshift.
-In order to test the redshift dependence of the quasar calibration in a model-independent manner, we divided the quasar sample whose redshift overlap with the redshift coverage of Pantheon+ Type Ia supernova compilation into two sub-samples: a low-redshift quasar sub-sample and a high-redshift quasar sub-sample.
-Our present results show that there is about a 4$\sigma$ inconsistency between the quasar parameters inferred from the high-redshift quasar sub-sample and from the low-redshift sub-sample if no evolution of the quasar relation is considered.
-This inconsistency suggests the necessity of considering redshift evolution for the relationship between the quasars’ ultraviolet and X-ray luminosities.
-We then test an explicit parametrization of the redshift evolution of the quasar calibration parameters via $\gamma(z) = \gamma_0+\gamma_1(1+z)$ and $\beta(z)=\beta_0+\beta_1(1+z)$.
-Combining this redshift-dependent calibration relationship with the distance-redshift relationship reconstructed from Pantheon+ supernova compilation, we find the high-redshift sub-sample and low-redshift sub-sample become consistent at the 1$\sigma$ level, which means that the parameterized form of $\gamma(z)$ and $\beta(z)$ works well at describing the evolution of the quasar calibration parameters.
+One possible interpretation of these findings is that the calibration parameters of the quasar ultraviolet and X-ray luminosity relationship evolves with redshift.
+In order to test the redshift dependence of the quasar calibration in a model-independent manner, we divided the quasar sample whose redshift overlap with the redshift coverage of Pantheon+ Type Ia supernova compilation into two sub-samples: a low-redshift quasar sub-sample and a high-redshift quasar sub-sample. {Assuming all the quasar samples are reliable,} our results show that there is about a 4$\sigma$ inconsistency between the quasar parameters inferred from the sub-samples without considering evolution.
+This inconsistency suggests the possibility of considering redshift evolution for the relationship between the quasars’ ultraviolet and X-ray luminosities.
+We then test an explicit parametrization of the redshift evolution of the quasar calibration parameters via $\gamma(z)=\gamma_0+\gamma_1(1+z)$ and $\beta(z)=\beta_0+\beta_1(1+z)$.
+Combining this redshift-dependent calibration relationship with the distance-redshift relationship reconstructed from Pantheon+ supernova compilation, we find the high-redshift sub-sample and low-redshift sub-sample become consistent at the 2$\sigma$ level, which means that the parameterized form of $\gamma(z)$ and $\beta(z)$ works well at describing the evolution of the quasar calibration parameters.

 \keywords{observational -- quasars -- Methods: statistical--GP regression}